felipecarrillo100/ria-wfststore/README.md

 ## To use in your project

 WFSTFeatureStore works as any other LuciadRIA Store that supports read/write.
 Therefore it is interchangeable with other stores.

-You can use this store together with FeatureModel and Featurelayer.
+You can use this store together with `FeatureModel` and `Featurelayer`.

+### To query the service capabilities
+Normally you should start by interrogating the server to detect if WFS-T is supported, you can do this with `WFSCapabilitiesExtended`

 ```Typescript